Stefani Carter

-Stefani Carter (born February 15, 1978) is a former member of the Texas House of Representatives from the 102nd District, which included parts of Dallas, and the northern Dallas County suburbs of Garland, and Richardson, Texas.
-First elected in 2010, Carter made history by becoming the first Republican African-American woman to serve in the Texas House when she unseated the Democratic incumbent Carol Kent.
+Stefani Carter (born February 15, 1978) is an American politician who served as a member of the Texas House of Representatives for the 102nd District, which included parts of Dallas, and the northern Dallas County suburbs of Garland, and Richardson, Texas, from 2011 to 2015.
+She became the first Republican African-American woman to serve in the Texas House when she unseated the Democratic incumbent Carol Kent.

-Early life
+Biography

 Carter was born in Dallas.
-She is a practicing Roman Catholic and was baptized in Richardson, Texas.
 Her mother was an elementary school teacher, and her father is an engineer turned entrepreneur, the owner of a small lawn-care company.

 Carter excelled academically in school; her parents told her she would have to work her way through college.
 She graduated in 1996 from Plano East Senior High School and earned a full scholarship to the University of Texas at Austin, where she graduated with highest honors with a Bachelor of Arts in Government and a Bachelor of Science in Journalism.
 During Carter's undergraduate years at UT she interned at the White House during the Clinton administration.

 After UT, Carter graduated with a Juris Doctor degree from Harvard Law School.
 She also obtained a master's degree in Public Policy from Harvard's John F. Kennedy School of Government.
 During Carter's years at Harvard, she became a Republican and contributed articles to USA Today.
 After law school, she returned to Dallas and served Collin County as an assistant district attorney.

 Political career

 Carter decided to run for office in the 102nd House District in Texas, taking on Democrat Carol Kent.
 Carter won by simply pointing to Kent's record as being far too liberal for her area of Dallas and that voters in the district were far more conservative than the person who was representing them.
 Carter won in 2010 with 54.63 percent of the vote, having unseated Kent by a ten-point margin of victory.